Scoring Algorithms

 | rho > 0 | Substitutes | Specialization is acceptable |

-The platform uses rho < 0 to reward members who contribute across all three dimensions, not just one.
+The platform uses rho = -0.5 (sigma = 0.67, moderate complementarity) to reward members who contribute across all three dimensions, not just one.

 Elasticity of Substitution

 The elasticity of substitution sigma = 1/(1 - rho) measures how responsive the mix of inputs is to changes in their relative prices.
-For rho = -1: sigma = 0.5 (low substitutability).
+For rho = -0.5: sigma = 0.67 (moderate complementarity).

 Weights Configuration

 The weights (alpha, beta, gamma) are stored in NetworkConfig governance parameters and can be adjusted by DAO vote.
-Current defaults weight knowledge and work slightly higher than capital:
+Current defaults are equal weights -- "work trumps money" is enforced by emission design (workers earn all three tokens, investors only get Florin), not by weight multipliers:

 calculateSynthesizedScore(